MahmoudHegazi/Code-editor/README.md

-use CRUD (add)(read) to save the sumbited code by user, then I add function with <string var> it will accept the last part in the url as string then search the database with CRUD read and if the user fakedomain name exist in the database it render template contains the submited the name of it kinda trick htmp pasta it's like AJAX it's name ends with XML but it can be used with JSON so this will used with any front end code the browser can compile it + this function depnd on the browser so if it can render the template so you can't even visit the web app url or read this topic right now :D read the instractions will help you to understand how to setup the virtual invermont to test the awesome
+use CRUD (add)(read) to save the sumbited code by user, then I add function with <string var> it will accept the last part in the url as string then search the database with CRUD read and if the user fakedomain name exist in the database it render template contains the submited code by user it kinda trick htmp pasta it's like AJAX it's name ends with XML but it can be used with JSON so this will used with any front end code the browser can compile it + this function depnd on the browser so if it can render the template so you can't even visit the web app url or read this topic right now :D read the instractions will help you to understand how to setup the virtual invermont to test the awesome